FortDigital/covid-19/README.md

 ## Acknowledgments

+* Cameron McCloskey for some pointers on Color scheme/layout
 * JHU For gathering the data (https://github.com/CSSEGISandData/COVID-19)
 * ExpDev07 for creating the API which was used to origionally access the data (https://github.com/ExpDev07/coronavirus-tracker-api)